wtfutil/wtfdocs/content/getting_started/glossary.md

 weight: 20
 ---

-### Module
+## Module
 A discrete unit of data collection and display.
 A data interface concept.
 A package inside the app.

 Examples: [New Relic](/modules/newrelic), [Git](/modules/git), [Weather](/modules/weather).

-### Widget
+## Widget
 The onscreen representation of a Module.
 The widget is responsible for being the interface between the app and the data collection.

 Widgets are defined by a required `widget.go` file in a Module.

-### WTF
+## WTF
 An acronym for "What The Fsck?", as in "What the fsck are all these browser tabs open for?" and "What the fsck am I doing today?"

-(And if you're not a fan of that, then perhaps it stands for "What are The Facts?", or "Whiskey Tango Foxtrot", or "Where to, Frodo?".
-Really, up to you.)
+(And if you're not a fan of that, then it stands for "What are The Facts?", or "Whiskey Tango Foxtrot", or "Where to, Frodo?".
+Really, it's up to you.)